Sebazzz/sebazzz.github.io/_posts/2016-06-06-ordered-tests-with-nunit-mstest-xunit-pt2-mstest.md

 {% include postseries.html posts=site.data.blog_orderedtests %}

 ## MSTest
 MSTest is the only framework of the three frameworks which have built-in support for ordered tests.
-Ordered tests are defined in an `.orderedtest` file, which is an XML file defining each test .
-This file can be created easily from the Visual Studio IDE using visual editor, as shown below.
+Ordered tests are defined in an `.orderedtest` file, which is an XML file containing references to each test.
+This file can be created easily from the Visual Studio IDE using the visual editor, as shown below.
 You can specify that an ordered test should be aborted if one of the tests fail.
 This is useful if the tests have a functional dependency on one another.
 If the tests don't have a functional dependency on one another but one test mustn't execute before the other you can leave the option disabled.

 ![Visual Studio Ordered Test Editor](/images/blog/2016-06-05-ordered-tests-with-nunit-mstest-xunit-pt1-orderedtest-mstest.png)